TKlamp/Data-Logging-Tutorial/README.md

     $ python3 tklamp.py serial_port_name
     ```

 3. Start measurement.

    You can view live plot by navigating to the plotting page on tester.
 Once done, pause measurement using "Stop Recording" button.

-5. Transfer data to PC.
-Click on "Transfer Data" button on tester, now you have 10 seconds to run the script in step 2.
+4. Transfer data to PC.

+   Click on "Transfer Data" button on tester, run the script in step 2 in the next 10 seconds.
+It must be done before the countdown on tester turns 0.

-    Once finished, you should see confirmation message in terminal.
+   Once data transfer is finished, you should see confirmation message in terminal.
     ```
     >>>
        ------------------------------------------------------------